Tip! Make sure you have a valid ticket. + Read more

 La Liga

-Sevilla FC - FC Barcelona
+Sevilla FC - Valencia CF

 Estadio Ramón Sánchez Pizjuán, Seville